Nexmo/nexmo-developer/_tutorials/client-sdk-ios-inbound-pstn-swift.md

 The `statusChanged:` method notifies on changes that happens to members on the call.

-You can build the project now and make an outgoing call.
-Next you implement how to receive an incoming call.

 ## Hangup a call

-Once Jane or Joe presses the 'End Call' button, it is time to hangup the call.
+Once Jane presses the 'End Call' button, it is time to hangup the call.
 Implement the private `end:` method and call hangup for `myCallMember`.

 ```swift
 private func end(call: NXMCall) {